The Mikado: Modernised words and phrases

 Modern productions update some of the words and phrases in The Mikado.
 For example, two songs in the opera use the word "nigger".
 In "As some day it may happen", often called the "list song", Ko-Ko names "the nigger serenader and the others of his race".
 In the Mikado's song, "A more humane Mikado", the lady who modifies her appearance excessively is to be punished by being "blacked like a nigger with permanent walnut juice".
 These references are to white performers in blackface minstrel shows, a popular entertainment in the Victorian era, rather than to dark-skinned people.
-Until well into the 20th century, audiences did not consider the word "nigger" offensive.
+Until well into the 20th century, British people did not consider the word "nigger" offensive.
 Audience members objected to the word during the D'Oyly Carte Opera Company's 1948 American tour, however, and Rupert D'Oyly Carte asked A. P. Herbert to supply revised wording.
 These alterations have been incorporated into the opera's libretto and score since then.

 Also included in the little list song are "the lady novelist" (referring to writers of fluffy romantic novels; these had been lampooned earlier by George Eliot) and "the lady from the provinces who dresses like a guy", where guy refers to the dummy that is part of Guy Fawkes Night, meaning a tasteless woman who dresses like a scarecrow.
 In the 1908 revival Gilbert allowed substitutions for "the lady novelist".
 To avoid distracting the audience with references that have become offensive over time, lyrics are sometimes modified in modern productions.
 Changes are also often made, especially in the little list song, to take advantage of opportunities for topical jokes.
 Richard Suart, a singer well known in the role of Ko-Ko, published a book containing a history of rewrites of the little list song, including many of his own.